 - Travel money cards can come with various fees, such as currency conversion fees, ATM fees and inactivity fees

 - Some travel cards have a reload delay – that is, it may take several days for you to be able to access extra money you load onto the card.

-Learn more about the potential pros and cons of travel money cards.
+Learn more about some of the potential pros and cons of travel money cards.

-Travel money cards aren’t perfect for every situation or every traveller, and it can be smart to consider a combination of different travel money options for your trip to Indonesia, such as loose cash, as well as a travel credit or debit card.
+Travel money cards aren’t perfect for every situation or every traveller, and so it could be smart to consider a combination of different travel money options for your trip to Indonesia, such as loose cash, as well as a travel credit or debit card.

 What exchange rate will I get?

 The exchange rate you might get when converting your Aussie dollars into Indonesian rupiah is likely to vary depending on when you load your card, as exchange rates generally fluctuate regularly due to a number of factors.
-Check with your travel money card provider as to what the current rate is when you are loading money onto a travel money card.
+Check with your currency exchange service provider as to what the current rate is when you are loading money onto a card.

 It’s important to note, however, that the exchange rate quoted by your card provider may be different to the official exchange rate quoted by the RBA.

 This is because travel money card providers typically charge an ‘exchange fee’ on top of the quoted exchange rate.
 This fee can vary from card to card, so it’s worth comparing what each one offers for each currency – as well as considering the other features and terms offered by the provider – to see which card best suits your needs.
 It may also be worth considering that some travel money cards providers may not list an ‘exchange fee’ as such – instead the cost of the exchange to the cardholder would be factored into the exchange rate they offer.

 What to be aware of when travelling to Bali